engswee/flashpipe-action/README.md

 ```

 ### sync
-This action includes an implicit `git push`, so the workflow does not require an additional push step.
+This action includes an implicit `git push` when syncing from remote (tenant) to local (Git), so the workflow does not require an additional push step.
 ```yaml
 - uses: engswee/flashpipe-action/sync@v1
   with: